Gait Velocity Estimation using time interleaved between Consecutive Passive IR Sensor Activations: Support Vector Regression for Gait Velocity estimation

-Our approach to predicting gait velocity is based on learning the functional relationship between the transition times and gait velocity - both the in-home velocities and clinical velocities.
-To learn this relationship, we used a support vector regression model which is widely used for prediction~\cite{rana2013feasibility,rana2011adaptive}.
+Our approach to estimating gait velocity is based on learning the functional relationship between the transition times and gait velocity.
+To learn this relationship, we used a support vector regression model, which is widely used for prediction~\cite{rana2013feasibility,rana2011adaptive}.

-Consider a training set $\{(x_1,y_1),(x_2,y_2),...,(x_\ell,y_\ell)\}$, where $x_i$s are (for example) mean transition time and $y_i$s are (for example) mean gait velocity.
+The complete description of SVR is outside the scope of this paper.
+However, we will provide intuition sufficient to understand the working principles of SVR.
+Consider a training set $\{(x_1,y_1),(x_2,y_2),...,(x_\ell,y_\ell)\}$, where $x_i$s are the mean transition time and $y_i$s are mean gait velocity.
 Support vector regression computes the function $f(x)$ that has the largest $\epsilon$ deviation from the actual observed $y_i$ for the complete training set.

-Let us assume the relationship between the variables is linear of the form $y = \omega x + b$, where $\omega$ and $b$ are parameters to be estimated.
-Fig.~\ref{fig:svrFig2} shows a few possible linear relationships between the points $x$ and $y$.
-The solid line in Fig.~\ref{fig:svrFig3} shows the SVR line given by $f(x) = \omega x + b$.
-The cylindrical area between the dotted lines shows the region without penalty.
-Points lying outside the cylinder are penalized by an $\epsilon$-insensitive loss function~\eqref{eqn:lossFunction}~\cite{Vapnik:1995:NSL:211359} given by $|\xi|_\epsilon$.

-In the extreme case when $\omega = 0$ (as in Fig.~\ref{fig:svrFig2}), $\epsilon$ is not big enough to give zero loss for all points, the overall error becomes very high.
-Next Fig.~\ref{fig:svrFig1}) represents the case where the training data fits the straight (solid) line quite well.
-The solid line represents the classical regression analysis, where the loss function is measured as the squared estimation error.
-Note that although the solid line fits the data well, the cylindrical area between dotted line is small, which means that the model will not generalize as well in predicting new data.
-SVR seeks to find a balance between the flatness of the line representing $\epsilon$ and the number of training mistakes, or model fit (see Fig.~\ref{fig:svrFig3}).

-The optimization problem SVR solves to find a linear relationship between one independent variable and one dependent variable can be derived intuitively by referring again to Figure~\ref{fig:svrExpalined}.
-The objective is to find $\omega$ and $b$ that ensure that the linear decision surface $f(x) = \omega x + b$ has the best generalization ability for manually controlled parameter $\epsilon$.
-This linear surface should be as flat as possible, however, it should not be horizontal in the general case, otherwise, a lot of training mistakes will be made.
-Mathematically, SVR minimizes the following optimization problem (~\cite{vapnik2000nature}) to compute the decision surface:

-The optimization problem in~\eqref{eqn:optimization} is convex quadratic with linear constraints, therefore, a unique solution exists.
+Errors below $\epsilon$ are not penalized, but for errors above $\epsilon$ certain amount of loss would be associated with the estimate.
+The loss rises linearly with the absolute difference between $f(x)$ and $y$ above $\epsilon$.